 5. Send your visualizations and data to colleagues, faculty, and students by creating permanent links (DOIs), using the "Create DOI link" that appears below the charts.
 The URL link provided ensures that the person viewing it will see the exact version of the chart at the time you created it.

 6. Find options for visualizing and customization of your charts in the Chart Options link below the center tool bar.
 Each chart type offers different options.
 Below you'll see the options for Rank charts:

 7. Hovering over an item in the chart legend makes that item less prominent in the chart.
 If you click on an item, it will be removed from your chart view.

 8. View the underlying data by clicking on the Table link in the center tool bar.
 And so many options when you do!

 1. Export data to a preferred file format.

 2. Toggle between ascending and descending row order by clicking on the column heading.

 3. Search within data values in the table using precise search options.

 9. Find related data by clicking on the Subject Terms links in the descriptions below the visualizations:

 10. Interested in honing in on just a portion of a trend?
 Click on the beginning data point of interest and drag the cursor to the end point.
-An option to Zoom back in will appear in the chart area and reset to the full trend.
+Clicking on the "Reset zoom" option will reset the chart to the full trend.